Leslie Herbert Kane: Murder

-On the night of 19 October 1978, Kane, his wife Judy and the children returned home to their Wantirna unit after visiting family.
-Judy found three gunmen lying in wait in her bedroom armed with silenced 'machine guns'.
-Les Kane was in the bathroom when Judy was dragged to another room by one of the gunmen and the other two opened fire on Les.
+Kane's second wife was Judy.
+On the night of 19 October 1978, Kane, Judy and the children returned home to their Wantirna unit after visiting family.
+Judy found three gunmen lying in wait in her bedroom armed with silenced machine guns.
+Les Kane was in the bathroom when Judy was dragged to another room by one of the gunmen and the other two opened fire.
 The body of Les Kane was loaded into the boot of his distinctive pink Ford Futura by a fourth man believed to be hitman Rodney "The Duke" Collins who was outside during the murder.
 Kane's body was never found.

-It is believed that this murder took place to eliminate the Kane brothers after a fight between Brian Kane and Vincent Mikkleson in a Richmond pub, in which Brian was beaten and suffered the ignominy of having a chunk of an ear bitten off.
+It is believed that the murder took place to eliminate the Kane brothers, following a fight between Brian Kane and Vincent Mikkleson in a Richmond pub, in which Brian was beaten and suffered the ignominy of having a chunk of an ear bitten off.
 Believing the Kane family would come after him, Mikkleson and his friends decided to strike first.

-After the murders, Judy Kane observed the painters and dockers' code of silence and did not make contact with police.
+After the murders, Judy Kane observed the Painters and Dockers' code of silence and did not make contact with police.
 Rumours circulated among criminal and police circle alike, and the police eventually queried Judy about the whereabouts of Les Kane.

-The three suspected gunmen were Raymond Patrick "Ray Chuck" Bennett, Mikkleson and Laurence Pendergast.
+The three suspected gunmen were Raymond Patrick "Ray Chuck" Bennett, Mikkleson, and Laurence Pendergast.
 They were charged, but were acquitted in September 1979, primarily because Kane's body was not found.
 One, Ray Bennett, was shot the following year inside a courthouse where he was to face an armed robbery charge, by a man police believe to have been Brian Kane.
 Brian Kane was himself murdered on 26 November 1982, believed to be in revenge for Bennett's death.

+Daughter's conviction

+In 2009, Kane's daughter, Suzanne was arrested and charged with being an accessory after the fact of murder, for her involvement in the murder of Desmond "Tuppence" Moran in Ascot Vale in June 2009, for which Judy Moran was convicted in March 2011.
+Suzanne Kane was sentenced on 2 February 2011 to two years' jail, suspended for two years.

 In popular culture

-He was portrayed by Australian actor Martin Dingle-Wall in the television series Underbelly: A Tale of Two Cities in 2009.
+Leslie Kane was portrayed by Australian actor Martin Dingle-Wall in the television series Underbelly: A Tale of Two Cities in 2009.